Cannon Mountain from Artist Bluff – White Mountains, New Hampshire

 Old Man of the Mountain – 35MM

 Old Man of the Mountain, Franconia Notch – On May 3, 2003, New Hampshire's Old Man of the Mountain, also known as "The Great Stone Face" and "The Profile" collapsed.
-The above image, taken around 2001, is one of only a few images I have left of the Old Man of the Mountain.
+The above image, taken around 2001, is one of only a few images I have left of the Old Man rock profile.
 This old grainy 35MM slide represents the Old Man I knew over the years.
 Long live the Old Man!

 Franconia Notch State Park – White Mountains, New Hampshire